 - Capability for the visually impaired

-- the central bank’s PBOC 2.0 standard chip card readers,
+- Central bank’s PBOC 2.0 standard chip card readers

 Standard tourism kiosk

 Standard tourism kiosks allow businesses to expand their reach without the added expense of hiring more staff or facilities.
 Businesses can streamline various tourism-related functions and provide relief to their customers including: